 StudentBo: www.studentbo.se (Norrköping)

 You'll find a long list of housing companies under Accommodation Links, even more companies can be found at the municipalities web sites that are available there.

 Search for rented rooms and sublet apartments

-We particularly recommend the LiU noticeboard, our database and Blocket (see our guide on how to use it).
+We particularly recommend our database and Blocket (see our guide on how to use it).
 In these places you'll find ads for rented rooms, sublet apartments and similar.
 Please be careful and watch out for scammers, check out our guide on Don't get scammed!.